A reader writes in, asking:

 - Gifts to a political organization for its use, and

-- Payments made directly to an educational institution or health care provider for somebody else’s tuition or medical expenses.
+- Payments made directly to an educational institution or health care provider to pay for somebody else’s tuition or medical expenses.

-And for gifts that don’t fall under any of those exclusions, you can still give up to $13,000 per year to each recipient without the gift being taxable.
-(If you’re married filing jointly, you and your spouse can give a total of $26,000 per year to each recipient.)
+For gifts that don’t fall under any of the above exclusions, you can still give (for 2014 and 2015) up to $14,000 per year without the gift being taxable.

 A key point here is that this annual exclusion is per donor, per recipient.
 In other words, you can give up to $14,000 per year to as many different people as you’d like, without ever exceeding the annual exclusion.
 And if you’re married, your spouse could also give up to $14,000 to each of those same people without ever exceeding the annual exclusion.*

 So what happens once you exceed the annual exclusion amount?
 You’ll have to file Form 709 to report the taxable gift, but in most cases you still won’t have to pay any gift tax.
 That’s because, after exhausting your annual exclusion, you then have to exhaust your lifetime exclusion before you actually have to pay any gift tax.

 For example, if you give $40,000 to your brother in 2015, you will have made a taxable gift of $26,000 (that is, $40,000 minus the $14,000 annual exclusion).
 This $26,000 amount will come out of your lifetime exclusion.